 - Despite being an eco design created on a ‘less is more’ philosophy, the pram is somewhat wide and the frame does seem overley plastic and chunky

-- It is lightweight and stands up when folded, but it’s not particularly portable – we didn’t find an easy way to carry it when folded down (as opposed to say the Bugaboo Bee where you use the handle over your shoulder, or on an umbrella fold where you can carry it on your shoulder or back).
+- The pram is lightweight and stands up when folded, but it’s not particularly portable – we didn’t find an easy way to carry it when folded down (as opposed to say the Bugaboo Bee 5 where you use the handle over your shoulder, or with your typical umbrella fold where you can carry it on your shoulder or back).
 So it’s not ideal for public transport

 - There’s no suspension, which isn’t unusual for this type of pram and apparently the frame is designed to withstand shock.
 However, I have found on more than a couple of occasions that the front wheels have got stuck mid-push on curbs or bumps in the path and I’ve nearly tipped the pram up over the top

 - It doesn’t come with a raincover which seems strange considering it retails at around £160 so isn’t a budget option

 - I know there’s more to prams than the shopping basket, but it’s something you use a lot.
 And the basket on the Greentom Upp is tiny (it’s basically a shelf with a small lip).
 You definitely can’t fit the change bag in there, or bags of shopping, or anything at all really.
 For such an eco-focused pram it makes it much less useful to take out to well, most places.

 What Did We Think About The Greentom Stroller?